-The principal shift that occurs with seeking first to understand is a refreshing breath of fresh air in our perceptions and in our thinking.
-This is all deliciously dangerous stuff that Covey proposes, shares, develops, and illustrates.
+The principal shift that occurs with seeking first to understand is a refreshing breath

 I recommend the book to you for your enhanced effectiveness in all the important areas of life.

 This book is available from Simon & Schuster, Inc., Simon & Schuster Building, Rockefeller Center, 1230 Avenue of the Americas, New York, NY 10020.